FTSE held back by sterling bounce as tech stocks recover

-LONDON UK blue chips eased on Tuesday as a bounce in the pound hit export-oriented companies, overshadowing a recovery in tech stocks, while a rally in outsourcing firm Capita led mid-caps higher.
+LONDON (Reuters) - UK blue chips eased on Tuesday as a bounce in the pound hit export-oriented companies, overshadowing a recovery in tech stocks, while a rally in outsourcing firm Capita led mid-caps higher.

 There was relief after Monday's tech stocks sell-off, which hit UK tech firms Micro Focus (MCRO.L) and Sophos (SOPH.L), but trading remained muted with the FTSE 100 .FTSE ending down 0.15 percent as investors continued to sift through the fall-out from Britain's election.